about:NetBSD

 -

-src/x11 - a "shadow" tree of BSD makefiles that allow the
+src/x11 - A "shadow" tree of BSD makefiles that allow the

 XFree86 4.4 xsrc distribution to be cross-compiled

-without the use
+without the use of Imake.

 (Formerly known as "Imakeicide-II".)